Set Issue, Comment, and Attachment Visibility

 Issues with visibility restrictions display a padlock icon.
 This icon is visible in the header in single issue view and in view mode on an agile board.
 These icons are also visible in all views on the Issues list.
 Move the pointer over this icon to display the full list of users and groups for whom the issue is visible.

 Issues are always visible to the user who reported the issue.
 If the visibility for an issue is restricted to set of users that excludes the reporter, the name of the reporter is added to the list automatically.
-This condition is shown explicitly for issues on an agile board.
-In single issue view and the Issues list, the reporter is not shown separately in the Visible to list.
+This condition is shown explicitly for issues on an agile board, in single issue view, and in the Issues list.

 To set the visibility of a new issue:

-- Select one or more users and groups from the list.
+Select one or more users, groups, and teams from the list.
 Use the input field to filter the list.
-Keep in mind that this list only shows users and groups that have access to projects that you also have permission to access.

-- The issue is created and is only visible to the selected users and groups.
+The issue is created and is only visible to the selected users, groups, and teams.

 To change the visibility of an existing issue:

-- Select or deselect users or groups from the list.
-To remove visibility restrictions, click Reset visibility.
-Keep in mind that this list only shows users and groups that have access to projects that you also have permission to access.
+Select or deselect users or groups from the list.
+To remove visibility restrictions, click the Reset visibility link.

-- The visibility of the issue is updated to restrict access to the selected users and groups.
+The visibility of the issue is updated to restrict access to the selected users, groups, and teams.

 Visibility for Comments

 The third level of visibility is defined for each comment that is added to an issue.
 Comments inherit the visibility setting from the issue.
-That is, if an issue is visible to group A only, users from other groups cannot read the comment, even if the comment is visible to the All Users group.
+That is, if an issue is visible to group A only, users from other groups cannot read the comment, even if the comment is visible to issue readers.
 This is because the visibility of the issue itself is restricted to group A.

 When you restrict the visibility of an issue, the default visibility setting for new comments is set to Same as issue.

 You can restrict the visibility of a comment to a subset of the users for whom the issue is visible.
-For example, if the issue is visible to All Users, you can restrict the visibility of a comment to group A or any members of the All Users group.
+For example, if the issue is visible to issue readers, you can restrict the visibility of a comment to group A or any other users who have permission to read issues in the project.

-- The second type is visible when you add comments to issues in single issue view, on an agile board, or when you apply a command from either of these views.
-With this control, you only need to select or deselect users and groups.
+When you view comments in single issue view, on an agile board, or when you apply a command from either of these views, the controls are similar.
+To update this setting, select or deselect users, groups, and teams.
 The selection is applied automatically.

 Keep in mind that if you set the visibility for a comment to a user or group for which the issue itself is not visible, the user and members of this group still cannot read the comment.